List on Bids44 →

 Essential Checks

-1. Verify RC on Parivahan app: Use the app to check the registration date, owner count, and any hypothecation (loan status).
-Ensure the chassis and motor numbers match the RC.
+1. Verify RC on Parivahan app — Check owner count, registration date, and hypothecation status.
+Ensure the scooter’s chassis and motor numbers match the RC.

-7. Look at Fork Seals: Wipe the shiny metal fork tubes clean, then push down hard on the front suspension several times.
-Check again for any oil film or ring appearing—this indicates leaking fork seals, a ₹1,500-3,000 repair.
+6. Look at Fork Seals — Wipe the shiny chrome fork tubes clean, then push down hard on the front suspension a few times.
+Any oil film or ring appearing means leaking fork seals, a ₹1,800-₹3,000 repair.

 Insider Checks